Comparative Field Deployment of Reinforcement Learning and Model Predictive Control for Residential HVAC: Mathematical Background

 \subsection{Model Predictive Control Fundamentals}

-MPC is an advanced control strategy that explicitly uses a model of the system to optimize control actions over a future time horizon.
-At each control step $t$, MPC performs the following: \begin{enumerate} \item \textbf{Optimization:} A constrained optimization problem is solved to find the optimal sequence of future control inputs $U^*_t = \{u^*_{t}, \dots, u^*_{t+L-1}\}$.
+MPC uses a model of the system to optimize control actions over a prediction horizon.
+At each time step $t$, MPC solves a constrained optimization problem to plan a sequence of future control inputs $U^*_t = \{u^*_{t}, \dots, u^*_{t+L-1}\}$ over a receding prediction horizon $L$.
 This process implicitly predicts the future state trajectory.
-The system dynamics model is used as a core constraint, linking the control actions (the decision variables) to their resulting states.
-Based on the current state $x_t$ and given future disturbances $d_{t}, \dots, d_{t+L-1}$, the algorithm finds the control sequence that minimizes a cost function $J$ over the prediction horizon $L$.
+The system dynamics model is a constraint, linking the control actions to their resulting states.
+Based on the current state $x_t$ and predicted disturbances $d_{t}, \dots, d_{t+L-1}$, MPC finds a control sequence that minimizes a cost function $J(U_t,x_t)$.
 The cost function quantifies objectives like energy cost and comfort.
-An example formulation is:
+An example cost function is